TheodorRene/list_methods/README.md

 # list_methods
-Tired of not having map, filter and reduce as easily available like in Javascript, Java, Kotlin etc?
-Fear, not this is the package for you.
+Tired of not having map, filter and reduce easily available like in Javascript, Java, Kotlin, etc?
+Fear not, this is the package for you.

 # Installation
 [![PyPI version](https://badge.fury.io/py/list-methods.svg)](https://badge.fury.io/py/list-methods)